What is the Commonly used Conductor Materials for Electrical Energy Transmission Line Network?

 They have been found very suitable in rural areas where cheapness is the main consideration.

-Due to the poor conductivity and high resistance of steel, such conductors are not suitable for transmitting large power over a long distance.
+Due to the poor conductivity and high resistance of steel, such conductors are not suitable for transmitting considerable power over a long distance.
 However, they can be used to advantage for transmitting a small power over a small distance where the size of the copper conductor desirable from economic considerations would be too small and thus unsuitable for use because of poor mechanical strength.

 5. Cadmium copper.

-The conductor material now being employed in certain cases is copper alloyed with cadmium.
+The conductor material now employed in certain cases is copper alloyed with cadmium.
 An addition of 1% or 2% cadmium to copper increases the tensile strength by about 50% and the conductivity is only reduced by 15% below that of pure copper.
-Therefore, cadmium copper conductor can be useful for exceptionally long spans.
+Therefore, cadmium copper conductors can be useful for exceptionally long spans.
 However, due to the high cost of cadmium, such conductors will be economical only for lines of small X-section i.e., where the cost of conductor material is comparatively small compared with the cost of supports.

 Enjoyed reading this, very good stuff, thanks.